ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 When you click the *Make this a repeating event* option, the user interface changes and the recurrence pattern selector appears.
-Also, the Start and End date and time components from the Single, non-recurring appointment above get replaced by Start time and End time only.
+Also, the Start and End date and time components from the Single, non-recurring appointment above is replaced by Start time and End time only.
 The actual dates are inferred from the recurrence pattern: